nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Therefore, we consider Sri Lanka must enhance local production and transition to an export-driven economy to navigate the current economic crisis successfully.
 This requires a comprehensive short and long-term industrial development plan that leverages the country’s strategic location, inclusive human capital, and natural resources, supported by committed political leadership.
 The primary objectives of this policy framework include revitalizing collapsed local industries, boosting the competitiveness of export industry sectors, promoting service industries, tapping into new global market opportunities, attracting foreign direct investment aligned with a national strategy, fostering an investment-friendly environment, and ensuring the provision of low-cost infrastructure and inputs.

-#### Principles

-- 3.08.P1) Implementation of a national policy framework to deliver essential institutional,

-- 3.08.P2) pital, technical, and market support for industrial development.

-- 3.08.P3) Encouragement of new investments, both domestic and foreign, as well as

-- 3.08.P4) stering entrepreneurship.

-- 3.08.P5) Provision of affordable infrastructure, including energy, transportation,

-- 3.08.P6) lecommunications, finance, and other essential services.

-- 3.08.P7) Enhancement of market efficiency and transparency within supply chains.

-- 3.08.P8) • Promotion of export-oriented service industries alongside the reinforcement of

-- 3.08.P9) mestic industries.

-- 3.08.P10) Diversification of products and services driven by research and development

-- 3.08.P11) tcomes.

-- 3.08.P12) Adoption of sustainable and environmentally responsible practices.

 #### Activities

 ##### 3.08.A01) National planning and state intervention